StevenLOL/Research_speech_speaker_verification_nist_sre2010/SRE2010/README.md

 Here is the Kaldi SRE2010 folder, this project is based on Kaldi SRE2008 example,forked under version r3473.
-PLDA adaption in the latest release is not used in this project.